AlexTmbMifi/ML-Projects.-Statistics/README.md

 # ML-Projects.-Statistics
-Interesting problems to test my skills in ML
+Interesting problems to test my skills in statistics